 Traditional booster pumps have a two-part design: a pressure tank and a pump with a basic controller (switch).
 The pressure tank works as an expansion tank: it is lined with a bladder and is pressurised.
 As the pump pulls water into the expansion tank, it compresses the air inside the bladder and the water becomes more pressurised.
 This allows the water to be at the necessary pressure level after it leaves the tank.
 The pump only runs when the pressure tank is empty, so the bigger your pressure tank, the less often your pump runs.
 This is a pleasant feature to limit noise levels.

-Modern water booster pumps tend to skip the pressure tank and rely on a precise pressure controller (switch), that enables the pump to maintain constant pressure.
+Modern booster pumps tend to skip the pressure tank and rely on a precise pump controller (switch), that enables the pump to maintain constant pressure.
 When water is drawn, the pressure level falls and causes the pump to automatically switch on.
 The pump also automatically switches off when all taps are completely closed.
 The integrated check valve and pre-filter protects the pump from back flow of water and dry running which extends the life span of the pump.

 Some booster pumps also have a variable speed drive or a multi-stage impeller to

-Installing a water booster pump improves the water flow to all of your appliances, including:
+Installing a booster pump improves the water flow to all of your appliances, including:

 - Showers and taps